-Water is essential to us all but it’s a limited resource.
+Water is essential to us all but it's a limited resource.
 We all need to rethink the way we use water on a daily basis whether or not California is in a drought.
 Conserving water is always important.
 No matter how full or depleted our reservoirs are, we must always be aware that water is a precious commodity.
 Regardless of how or why we are using water, we must always use it efficiently and be good stewards in using this resource.
 Please remember to irrigate only on Monday, Wednesday, Friday and Saturday between the hours of 8:00pm and 6:00am for no longer than 15 minutes per station (Please visit the "RESTRICTIONS" tab for additional information).

 The City of Chino is dedicated to partnering with the community to become more water efficient.

-Chino Basin Water Conservation District
+Water Conservation Rebates

 Water Conservation Tips